 Our whole school philosophy totally encompasses the equality of access and opportunity.
-Curriculum planning, teaching and learning and the behaviour strategies take into account pupil's aptitude, age, special educational needs, disability, race, religion or belief, and sex.
+Behaviour strategies take into account pupil's protected characteristics.
 The learning environment enables every pupil to fulfil their potential.
 The contribution all pupils make is acknowledged and valued.
 Pupils with emotional and/or physical needs who need individualised programmes with personal achievable targets and rewards are catered for and fully supported.